Man Up | Ep. 146 • Ocotober 07, 2016

 No relationship with this girl is going to last because at some point the passion, the butterflies in the stomach, will fade necessarily and you’ve got to do the work to bring the passion back into that relationship.
 And it’s possible.
 It’s very doable to bring the passion back in a relationship, but it requires work.
 It requires actual effort and conscious application and deliberate application.
 But right now, she’s too immature for a long-term relationship.
-As soon as the feelings fade, she fades, literally goes away, and she says, “I don’t like you around anymore.
+As soon as the feelings fade, she fades, literally goes away, and she says, you know these words were pretty cold right, “I don’t like you around anymore.
 It’s over.
 Can I go home now?”

 So now, we get to the issue here, which is that he’s so disappointed and sad because he doesn’t actually understand – Seth – how relationships work.
 But even worse, let’s go down to the third paragraph.
 “I don’t have any real close friends with whom I can discuss these issues.”
 And that’s one of your biggest problems: the fact that your guy friends – or even if you’ve got a close female friend or a sister, isn’t going to be around to talk about emotional stuff, means that you basically don’t have any real friends.
 You just have people – partners – to play games with, basically, but they’re not friends.